A Data Engineer cryopreserved in 2010 and woken up by mischief today would no longer understand much about modern stack data.

-Transforming before Loading helps to evacuate part of data and therefore, avoid overloading the master database too much.
+Transforming before Loading helps to evacuate part of the data and therefore, avoids overloading the master database too much.

 Indeed, that is why all traditional Data Warehouse solutions worked with heavy ETL solutions.
 It was vital to sort before loading into the DWH with limited storage capacities.

-With Cloud Data Warehouses, storage’s cost has become a commodity, and computing power has increased dramatically.
+With Cloud Data Warehouses, storage cost has become a commodity, and computing power has increased dramatically.

 Result: No need to transform before loading.